-BOOTCAMP DATES: MAY 27 - JUNE 13, 2014The Clive Davis Institute of Recorded Music is pleased to invite you to attend our Summer Music Industry Bootcamp.
+BOOTCAMP DATES: JUNE 15 - JULY 2, 2015The Clive Davis Institute of Recorded Music is pleased to invite you to attend our Summer Music Industry Bootcamp.
 This intense three-week experience is specifically designed for those individuals who have always wanted to work in the music industry, but haven’t found the opportunity to do so -- yet.
 Over three weeks at the Institute’s facility in New York City, participants will gain the knowledge needed to either break into (or move up within) this fast-paced, exciting and constantly changing industry.
 This Bootcamp will immerse you in the NYC music industry via master classes with the Institute of Recorded Music's distinguished faculty and provide you with the education needed to make your entrée into the field.
 Bootcampers will enroll in a minimum of 3 courses to earn at least 6 credits (or the non-credit equivalent) over a three-week summer session.

-Apply via the Summer in NYC Visiting Student Application to be a visiting student for summer 2014.
+Apply via the Summer in NYC Visiting Student Application to be a visiting student for summer 2015.
 Processing time for visiting student applications is approximately 1-2 weeks.
-Once you have been processed as a visiting student in the NYU registration system, you will be able to register for your selected Recorded Music Industry Bootcamp courses beginning Tuesday, February 18, 2014.
+Once you have been processed as a visiting student in the NYU registration system, you will be able to register for your selected Recorded Music Industry Bootcamp courses beginning in February 2015

 *This bootcamp is NOT open to high school students.
 High school students should apply to our Summer High School program, or to the NYU Precollege programs directly.